 What is web hosting and why do you need a host in order to have a website?
 First, a website is simply a collection of files and images on a computer.
 When you visit a website you’re making a “request” for that data to be delivered to your device.

-Web hosting companies have been very helpful to the growth of the internet by reducing the technical costs and management of getting a website online.
 You need a web host because the alternative is for you to run and manage your own server which is costly and complicated.

 Web Hosting Terms Explained

 In the web hosting industry there is a lot of terminology we forget beginners don’t know or understand.
 So here are the most common web hosting terms you will encounter when looking to purchase web hosting.

 A server is an industrial strength computer that stores the files for your website and is connected to the Internet 24/7.
 It also serves requests for data when people try to visit your website.
 Think of it like a flash drive.
 When you plug that flash drive into a USB port on your computer and open a file you’re making a request for that data from the flash drive.

 With a server, it’s much the same with a server except on a much more complex scale.
 Your server has the websites files, a fixed IP address, and name servers defining that server.
 At the domain registrar where you registered your site, you simply define the name servers to that of your server.

 So now when anyone goes to the IP address of your website or the name of your website a request will be made to the server where you files are and content will be delivered.